algolia/instantsearch-specs/content/widgets/current-refinements.md

     description: the root div of the widget with no refinement
   - name: .ais-CurrentRefinements-list
     description: the list of all refined items
-  - name: .ais-CurrentRefinements-list--noRefinement
-    description: the list with no refinement
   - name: .ais-CurrentRefinements-item
     description: the refined list item
   - name: .ais-CurrentRefinements-label